devmonte/blog-articles/articles/git-branching-strategy.md

 ![Environment branching vs Trunk-based devlopment](../img/branching.png)

-# So why Trunk Based?
+# Why We Chose Trunk-Based?

-To keep it simple stupid!
-(KISS) As mentioned at the begginning there is no silver bullet so let's start from the simple one and add complexity over time.
-Simple solution are easier to understand and implement which is especially important when creating some recommendations.
-So even though first option was more robust it was also more complex which could lead to misunderstaing in teams that would use it and lead issues with merge conflicts and different code versions across branches.
+To keep it simple, stupid!
+(KISS) As mentioned at the beginning, there is no silver bullet.
+Therefore, starting with a simple strategy and adding complexity over time makes sense.
+Simple solutions are easier to understand and implement, which is especially important when creating recommendations.
+Although the first option (Environment Branching) was more robust, it was also more complex.
+This complexity could lead to misunderstandings among teams using it, causing issues with merge conflicts and different code versions across branches.

-# If you want to know more
+# Want to Learn More
 For those interested in diving deeper into Git branching strategies, here are some helpful resources I found during my research.
 - [Git branching strategy - MS Learn](https://learn.microsoft.com/en-us/azure/devops/repos/git/git-branching-guidance?view=azure-devops)
 - [Choosing the Right Git Branching Strategy](https://medium.com/@sreekanth.thummala/choosing-the-right-git-branching-strategy-a-comparative-analysis-f5e635443423)